Two Years on the Road

 4. Free camps are a mixed bag.

 Some are serene river escapes, others have you parked beside a bin or someone’s roaring generator.
-We’ve found that the further from the amenities you park, the more chance of a little peace.
+We’ve found that the further you park from the amenities, the greater the chance of finding a bit of peace.

 5. Less stuff really is more.